How Indian IT is Bringing Bonded Labor to the US

 “For example, Apple’s supplier code of conduct says companies that provide services to Apple “shall not traffic persons or use any form of slave, forced, bonded, indentured or prison labor”.
 The company reports that last year, it conducted 27 audits into allegations of bonded labor at its suppliers, most of them offshore.” – The Guardian

-Notice the terms “bonded” with “indentured” in the description.
+Notice the terms “bonded” and “indentured” in the description.

-It is important to understand that those that bond labor have historically attempted to keep the bonded laborer from paying off the bond.
+It is essential to understand that those who bond labor have historically attempted to keep the bonded laborer from paying off the bond.
 This is explained in the following quotation.

 “For instance, a laborer may begin with an initial debt of $200.
 While working and unable to leave, this worker needs a shelter, food and water.
 The employer tacks on $25 per day to the debt to cover those expenses.
 Consequently, the employee only grows his debt while continuing to labor for his debtor, and repayment is impossible.